docker/docs/ee/ucp/admin/install/install-on-azure.md

 ## Considerations for IPAM Configuration

-The subnet and the virtual network associated with the primary interface of the Azure VMs need to be configured with a large enough address prefix/range.
+The subnet and the virtual network associated with the primary interface of the Azure virtual machines need to be configured with a large enough address prefix/range.
 The number of required IP addresses depends on the number of pods running on each node and the number of nodes in the cluster.